qeeg/cpp-io/README.md

 }
 ```

-The result is implementation defined.
-For a random value it would depend on `CHAR_BIT`, `sizeof(unsigned int)` and `std::endian::native`.
+The result is implementation defined because by default the bytes of the integer are being copied as-is without any processing.
+This is the fastest.
+You don't pay for what you don't use.
+The output would depend on `CHAR_BIT`, `sizeof(unsigned int)` and `std::endian::native`.
 On AMD64 this will print:

 ```
 42 0 0 0